-Each inmate is assigned to a housing unit.
-A unit is a self-contained inmate living area that includes both housing sections and office space for a case manager and counselor.
-The unit offices are located in the units so staff and inmates can be accessible to each other.
-The unit staff typically includes a Unit Manager, Case Manager, Correctional Counselor, and Unit Secretary.
+At SCP Marion, each inmate is assigned to one housing unit with an upper and lower range.
+Both ranges are staffed by a Unit Team directly responsible for the inmates living in the unit.
+Due to limited office space, the unit team offices are located in the Administration building, but are accessible to the inmates.
+The unit staff includes a Unit Manager, Case Manager, Correctional Counselor, and Unit Secretary.
 The Staff Psychologist, Education Advisor and Unit Officer are considered members of the Unit Team and provide input for classification purposes.

-Inmates are assigned to a specific Unit Team.
-Generally, the resolution of issues or matters of in regards to unit team duties can be appropriately initiated with the unit officer and then the Unit Team.
-Unit Team members are available to assist in many areas, including parole matters, release planning, personal and family problems, and setting and attaining goals while in prison.
+Inmates are assigned to one Unit Team.
+Generally, the resolution of issues or matters of interest while at the institution are most appropriately initiated with the Unit Team.
+Unit Team members are available to assist in many areas, including parole matters, release planning, personal and family problems, counseling and assistance in setting and attaining goals while in prison.
 Ordinarily, a member of the unit staff will be at the institution from 7:30 a.m. to 7:00 p.m., and during the day on weekends and holidays.